rokka-io/rokka-drupal-module/README.md

  - Rokka access credentials configuration and validation
  - Listing of currently available SourceImages on Rokka
  - Listing of currently available ImageStacks on Rokka with details
- - Image Styles synchronization with Rokka's ImageStacks: image styles are automatically converted and saved to Rokka as ImageStacks, most of the image Effects are translated to a compatible Rokka's [Operations](https://rokka.io/documentation/references/operations.html).
+ - Map Drupal image-effects to Rokka: image styles are automatically converted and saved to Rokka
  - Batch move images to Rokka.io from existing fields (install the `rokka_massmover` submodule)
+ - Expose Rokka.io Operations as Drupal image-effects (install the `rokka_effects` submodule)

 ## Additional Rokka-only Image Effects
 Please install the `rokka_effects` submodule.
-  - Crop with Background: allow images to be cropped with a bigger size than the original image, configurable background color and transparency
+  - *Crop with Background*: allow images to be cropped with a bigger size than the original image, configurable background color and transparency
+  - *Blur*: apply blur effect to the image (un-sharpening)

 ## Third-Party modules integration
  The Rokka module has been successfully tested with the following third-party modules: